adrian-1990/bjj-homepage/README.md

 * The icons for the footer came from https://fontawesome.com/start
 * The footer code came from the Love Running walkthrough.
 * The responsive image at the top of the README was created by http://ami.responsivedesign.is/
+* The footer code and icons was taken from the love running project.
+* The text on the BJJ classes page was found here https://en.wikipedia.org/wiki/Brazilian_jiu-jitsu
+* The text for the Judo classes page was found here https://en.wikipedia.org/wiki/Judo

 ### Media
 * All the images for the page came from https://unsplash.com/
 * The Youtube video was taken from a https://www.youtube.com/c/stuartcooperfilms
-* The photos were compressed by https://tinypng.com/
+* The photos were compressed using https://tinypng.com/